- Advising For Your Future

 - Physics I and II (lectures and laboratory)

 - Calculus I

-For the student who expects to complete a degree in four years and go directly into dental school, the pre-dental curriculum through Organic Chemistry must be completed by the end of the junior year of college.
+For the student who expects to complete a degree in four years and go directly into dental school, the pre-dental curriculum including Organic Chemistry must be completed by the end of the junior year of college.
 The Dental Admission Test Program (DAT) requires the completion of one year of biology, one year of general chemistry and one year of organic chemistry.
-The physics and advanced biology are necessary for entrance into dental school, but will not be tested on the DAT.
+Physics and advanced biology are necessary for entrance into dental school, but will not be tested on the DAT.
 The typical four-year curriculum for a pre-dental student mirrors the curriculum of a premedical student.
 These courses serve as a common denominator between applicants and are also the foundation upon which students build once in a professional school.
 As noted above, the pre-dental curriculum given above should be considered the minimum science preparation for a health professions school.
-You may decide to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you elect a major in the humanities or social sciences.
+You may decide to take additional upper division biology and chemistry courses to strengthen your background in the sciences, especially if you select a major in the humanities or social sciences.
 Check the science course recommendations of the schools to which you are applying to assist in your course planning.

 Dental schools are stressing a broad, general training at the undergraduate level.
 The CORE requirements of the College of Arts & Sciences at Saint Louis University include courses which satisfy non-science requirements.
-These courses include General Psychology, Composition and other courses which develop communication skills.
+These courses include general psychology, composition and other courses which develop communication skills.
 Take more than the minimum CORE requirements in humanities and social sciences.

 General Academic Preparation